basp/oxi/README.md

 > Note that even statements produce values, don't worry too much about it.
 Think of statements as a more powerful version of expressions.
 Where expressions can only produce a value based on known inputs, a statement can make use of persistence and the world around it to produce a value.
 It's less mathematical and more mechanical.
 Expressions are usually purely mathematical.
 This also means that the singular result of a statement doesn't always make much sense (like in the examples above).
 However, it should always make the *most* sense given the assumptions.

-The semicolon after `"frotz"` is important otherwise the parser will assume `endfor` is part of some expression that is part of the `for` body.
+The semicolon after `"frotz"` is important otherwise the parser will assume `endfor`4 is part of some expression that is part of the `for` body.
 If we omit that semicolon we get an error informing us that we missed that semicolon somewhere:
 ```
 Syntax error (line 1, column 28): unexpected endfor `endfor`, expected `;`.
 for x in [0 ..
 10] "frotz" endfor;